junh0921/junh0921/README.md

 ###

-<p align="left">My name is Jun Hwang, and I am an undergraduate student studying data science at UC Berkeley.</p>
+<p align="left">My name is Jun Hwang, and I am a recent graduate from UC Berkeley.</p>

 ###